 There’s no doubting the benefits of tax-deferred growth.
 However, don’t discount the value of liquidity and flexibility.
 By paying taxes on your income today, and investing the rest in a brokerage account, you can benefit from exposure to the market as well as flexibility in case you have unexpected cash needs.

 Are you working in a high-tax state but plan to retire in a state with low or no income tax?
 If so, a nonqualified deferred compensation plan could give you a greater tax benefit, as you avoid tax now at higher rates.
+This isn’t riskless though.
+Your plans may change and there’s no way to tell what the tax code may be in the future.
+Always focus on what you can control.

 A brokerage account has no RMD requirement.
 But, you’ll pay tax each year at potentially lower capital gains tax rates, depending on your holding period.
 And because assets left to heirs receive a “stepped up” cost basis, it’s a very tax-friendly way to leave a legacy.
 Also, by drawing from both tax-deferred and taxable assets in retirement, it can help provide flexibility to manage your tax situation in retirement and even harvest losses to offset gains.